-As noticed by Rosenberg [Ros98], when metrics are used to evaluate projects, there is no guideline to interpret their results.
+As noticed by Rosenberg [39], when metrics are used to evaluate projects, there is no guideline to interpret their results.
 Often qualifying the result is based on common sense and experience.
 Determining what is an acceptable value depends on enterprise requirements and developer experience.
 For example, some companies require that depth of inheritance does not exceed a given threshold, while others focus on the general architecture or on the use of naming standards.

 Therefore, we stress that a quality model must take into account organization-specific practices and requirements.
-Moreover, it should try to give a useful measure of quality that managers as well as developers can use to take corrective actions.
+Moreover, it should try to give a useful measure of quality that managers and developers can use to take corrective actions.

 We now identify requirements for a successful aggregation technique, based on the Squale experience in industry and the issues raised in the previous sections.
-These requirements will be categorized as "must", "should" and "could" to illustrate their varying importance (cf. [Sta97]).
+These requirements will be categorized as 'must', 'should', and 'could' to illustrate their varying importance (cf. [40]).

-"Must" requirements are imposed by our perception of low-level metric values' combination as a sequence of two steps, composition and aggregation; "should" and "could" requirements were based on properties of aggregation techniques found in the literature and our experience with using the Squale model in industry.
+'Must' requirements are imposed by our perception of low-level metric values' combination as a sequence of two steps, composition and aggregation; 'should' and 'could' requirements were based on properties of aggregation techniques found in the literature and our experience with using the Squale model in industry.